-Gideon Rachman of the Financial Times delivers the 2016 James Cameron Memorial Lecture
+Gideon Rachman of the Financial Times delivered the 2016 James Cameron Memorial Lecture at City, University of London.

 The rise of state-funded journalism and the growing influence of social media are among the biggest threats to foreign news reporting by western media, according to Gideon Rachman of the Financial Times.